bagustris/codata/basic_git/remote.md

 Resolving deltas: 100% (1/1), done.
 Checking connectivity... done.
 ```
-You want to link your local copy, with your remote and the ufficial remote.
-This is done adding the ufficial repo to your remote list:
+You want to link your local copy, with your remote and the official remote.
+This is done adding the official repo to your remote list:
 ```
 $ git remote add bagustris https://github.com/bagustris/git-short.git
 $ git remote -v